BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/feemarket.md

 This document specifies the feemarket module which allows to define a global transaction fee for the network.

-This module has been designed to support EIP1559 in cosmos-sdk.
+This module has been designed to support EIP1559 in Butane-sdk.

 The `MempoolFeeDecorator` in `x/auth` module needs to be overwritten to check the `baseFee` along with the `minimal-gas-prices` allowing